hikettei/cl-waffe/Readme.md

 # Acknowledgements

-- The author of [mgl-mat](https://github.com/melisgl/mgl-mat), since the cl-waffe tensor depends on this.
-(Without it, the cl-waffe's performance was the worst.)
+- The author of [mgl-mat](https://github.com/melisgl/mgl-mat), and anyone who has contributed to it.
 - To all those who gave me ideas, helps and knowledgement.

 # Author